onlyVishesh/Learning-Git/Steps_to_Start.md

 Step 1 - git config --global user.email "youGithub@example.com"
 step 2 - git config --global user.name "Your github Name"

-## Commands to clone and work on repo and then commit it
+## Commands to clone and work on repo and then commit it in local repo

 Step 1 - git clone <repo url>
-Step 2 - open repo using any code editor and make changes step 3 - git status step 4 - git add . or git add <file name>
+Step 2 - open repo using any code editor and make changes Step 3 - git status
+Step 4 - git add . or git add <file name>
-step 5 - git commit -m "Message" -m "Descrption" step 6 - git status step 7 - git push
+Step 5 - git commit -m "Message" -m "Descrption"
+Step 6 - git status
+Step 7 - git push

 you can also use git clear if the terminal is filled with code

+## Commands to upload work on github

+1st we have to prove git that we are the owner of the repo

+Step 1 - generate ssh key by ssh-keygen -t rsa -b 4096 -C "Githubemail@example.com" command Step 2 - give a file name to save key
+Step 3 - Enter passphrase or enter to leave it blank Step 4 - use ls | grep <key file name> to ge list of key Step 5 - use .pub key to upload to github never share key without .pub as it is a prove to show that we are the owner of the repo
+Step 6 - open .pub file using - cat <key fle name>
+Step 7 - go to github - under setting click on SSh and GPG keys option

+2nd now we can push it to our repo
+Step 1 - git push origin master
+Step 2 -